-From The Killer Inside Me (2010) to Almost Famous (2000), here are the best Kate Hudson movies/performances, ranked.
+From Glass Onion: A Knives Out Mystery (2022) to Almost Famous (2000), here are the best Kate Hudson movies/performances, ranked.

 Born April 19, 1979 in Los Angeles, Kate Hudson is the daughter of renowned actress Goldie Hawn.
 Her father Bill Hudson is a comedian and singer.
 Kate’s parents divorced when she was only a year old, and she considers actor Kurt Russell – long-time boyfriend of her mother – as her father.
 Kate Hudson was interested in singing and dancing from a young age.
 She made her stage debut at the age of 11.
 Kate was accepted into New York University, but she opted for a professional acting career and made her screen debut with the 1998 dramedy Desert Blue.